 - A guarantee of rights for teachers, including initial training, professional development, competitive salaries and promotions.

 - Citizenship, participation and rule of law as central aspects of education.

 - Improved educational outcomes regardless of student identity (for example, socioeconomic status).

 - Opportunities for students to learn in their first language, as well as in Spanish and in English.

-The leaders spent about 90 minutes agreeing on these desired results.
-The group then worked over a period of 11 months, including 14 days of workshops and weeks of practical exploration, to achieve more clarity about the reasons these results are not currently being produced and identify points of leverage to increase the likelihood of achieving them.
+The group then worked over one year, including 14 days of workshops, as well as weeks of practical exploration, to clarify the reasons these results are not currently being produced and to identify points of leverage and initiatives to transform this situation.

 - A portfolio of projects with the potential to transform the system.

-In its first year, Education Lab members advanced work on nine projects aimed at creating the 2030 results.
-Lab members indicate that the major impacts of the first year of work include: creating relationships of trust that were not possible outside the lab, contributing to constitutional reform relating to educational budgeting, and opening space for the use of technology tools in rural schools.
+In its first year, Education Lab members advanced on nine projects aimed at working toward the 2030 results.
+Lab members indicated that a major impact of the first year of work included creating relationships of trust that were not possible outside the lab, and many of them continue to work through this network to advance on matters related to education in the country.